romsson/d3-gridding/README.md

 ## Layouts

-Layouts help to divde and organize a page into regions.
+Layouts help to divide and organize a page into regions.
 Layouts actually are grids that are generated with some dataset that can be seen as proportions.
 Below is an example of dataset that is from this [list of layouts](https://romsson.github.io/d3-gridding/example/utils/layouts.js).
 See the <a href="https://romsson.github.io/d3-gridding/example/layout-all.html">layout list</a> and source code.

 ```
 var layout = {